hwborchers/hwborchers.github.io/RandJulia.md

 end
 ```

+(The argument `tol` after the semicolon is actually a *keyword* argument and will be treated slightly different.
+The arguments before the semicolon, whether they have default values or not, have to be provided in the sequence they are seen in the function definition.)

 With `julia_source()` we can source this file in to Julia.
 Julia will JIT-compile it and make it available for the user.

 ```r